|Version:||Date of Review:||History:|

 4. Relationship with Business Partners

 4.1.
-Business and contractual relations with Cielo’s business partners (suppliers, representatives, third parties, etc.) shall comply with the antitrust laws.
-All Managers and employees shall act in such manner to prevent and avoid competitive risks, inclusive by means of business partners, avoiding the practice of conduct which may be interpreted as dominant position unilateral abuse.
+Business and contractual relations with Cielo’s business partners (suppliers, representatives and third parties, among others) shall comply with the antitrust laws.
+All members of the management and employees shall act in such manner to prevent and avoid competitive risks, inclusive by means of business partners, avoiding the practice of conduct which may be interpreted as dominant position unilateral abuse.

 5. Offer of Products and Services (Business or Contractual Relations)

 5.1.
-In the development and offer of products and services, as well as in other business or contractual relations, managers and employees of Cielo shall pay attention to the aspect of antitrust, seeking to avoid competitive risks, especially, those deriving from abuse of market power.
+In the development and offer of products and services, as well as in other business or contractual relations, the members of the management and employees of Cielo shall pay attention to the aspect of antitrust, seeking to avoid competitive risks, especially, those deriving from abuse of market power.
 It is forbidden to agree, arrange, manipulate or negotiate with a competitor the prices of goods and services offered individually or in public bid, as well as split parts or segments of the current or potential market by allocating customers, suppliers, regions or periods.
-Infringement of the laws is also characterized by promoting, obtaining or influencing the adoption of systematic business conduct among competitors.
+Infringement of the laws is also characterized by promoting, obtaining and/or influencing the adoption of systematic business conduct among competitors.